arjun-chandupatla/prime_sieve/README.md

 # Simple Number Tools

-Set of very simple Python functions that generate certain sequences of numbers
+Set of simple functions using basic Python that generate certain sequences of numbers